lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 Skipping one turn, we now highlight another reduction of the Kripke model caused by various claimed connections.
 In this round, Agent 0 claims the connection Zurich - Venezia for its route card Brest - Venezia.
 Agent 1 draws train cards.
 Agent 2 claims the connection Zagrab - Wien for its route card Paris - Zagrab.

+The claim by Agent 0 means it is now publicly known that they either have route card Zurich - Brindisi, or route card Brest - Venezia.
+The claimed connection by Agent 2 reveal that they either have Paris - Zagrab, or Zagrab - Brindisi.
 The Kripke model is now reduced to only two possible worlds.
-EXPAND FURTHER ON THIS

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">